 The nerve bundles passing to the arm, together with the only artery pass through a narrow gap known as the interscalene triangle.
 Muscle spasm of the scalene muscles, or a subluxated first rib, may affect them causing bizarre tingling in the arms and hands, and pain too, mimicking a carpal tunnel syndrome case file.

 Never will I forget examining a retired judge in Holland with tingling in the arms and hands.
 I told I wasn't sure what was the cause, but it definitely wasn't carpal tunnel syndrome; the pain included the pinkie.
 Both the neurologist and orthopaedic surgeon who operated on him ended up being sued.
 In fact he was suffering from cervical stenosis.

 My friendly butcher and I have had some interesting discussions over "hyaline cartilage", the very hard, slippery substance that lines the bones in a joint.
 He assures me that it is, in young animals, indeed extra-super-smooth.
 We need it so that your knee for example can bend smoothly whilst you walk.

 In fact he brought me several samples from a pig, and you can see them at

 HYALINE CARTILAGE ...

 Preventing decay (arthritis) of the hyaline cartilage in your body is at the heart of chiropractic.
 How do we do that?
 Read all about it at our Hyaline Cartilage page.

 Any carpal tunnel case file often involves swelling, poor circulation in the arm, and inflammation.
 There's strong research that omega-3 fatty acids will help.
+No matter what disease is under discussion, poor nutrition will impede healing.
 Since they become very rapidly oxidised into toxic breakdown products, we recommend getting them from whole foods: